Phosphatidylserine: The Brain Lipid You've Probably Never Heard Of

-- Enhancing glucose metabolism in the brain
+- Enhancing global metabolism in the brain

 - Improved memory and learning capacity